2013 - 2014 Season

 Spenser Hoveskeland, bass

-Outstanding musical artists performing in Peninsula College’s extraordinary venue for its first inaugural concert series.
+Outstanding musical artists performing in Peninsula College’s extraordinary new concert venue.

 Season Subscription: $50